bitquery/streaming-data-platform-docs/docs/cloud/s3-tron-tutorial.md

 Data on S3 uses the `Protobuf` schema that allows for more efficient data transfer and storage.
 To make things easier, I'll walk you through how to access the storage and parse the data in Python.

 For this tutorial, we'll be using readily available sample datasets.
+The complete code repo is available [here](https://github.com/bitquery/AWS-Tron-Sample).
 So, let's get started!

 There are two parts to this :

 - We first download the file, decompress and untar it
 - Next we use the proto file to extract specific data

 ## Downloading from AWS and extracting the file